Helen Fawcett Distinguished Professor

 I moved to Berkeley in 2000 having previously studied and taught at the University of Manchester since 1984.
 I am a historian of modern Britain with broad comparative and theoretical interests in the relationship between local, national, imperial and global histories.

-Trained as a political historian of nineteenth century Britain, my first publications — Politics and the People (1993) and an edited collection of essays Re-Reading the Constitution (1996) — helped outline an agenda for what a cultural history of British politics might look like.
+Trained as a political historian of nineteenth century Britain, my first publications — Politics and the People (1993) and an edited collection of essays Re-Reading the Constitution (1996) — helped to outline an agenda for what a cultural history of British politics might look like.
 In particular, they addressed the cultural practices and forms of subjectivity upon which the British version of democracy relied during the nineteenth century.
 My next book, Hunger.
 A Modern History (2007), explored how and why hunger came to be understood as a problem that had to be addressed in imperial Britain.
 It was also an attempt to imagine what social history and histories of welfare might look like after the cultural and imperial turns.

 A collection of essays, The Peculiarities of Liberal Modernity in Imperial Britain, co-edited with Simon Gunn in honor of our graduate adviser Patrick Joyce, was published in 2011.
 My next book, Distant Strangers.
 How Britain Became Modern (2014), sought to develop an account of modernity rooted in singular social conditions rather than the logic of capitalism.
 In 2017 I published the fourth and final volume of a Cambridge History of Britain series of textbooks, Modern Britain, 1750 to the Present.
 It outlines how Britain arrived at its nasty neoliberal, post-Brexit, present by tracing the rise, fall and reinvention of liberal political economy since the eighteenth century.
-I am now working on a new book about the global history of Britain since the 1940s told through Heathrow Airport.
+It is also seeks to show how the history of modern Britain was indelibly shaped by slavery and imperialism as well as by global processes beyond its control.
+I am now working on a new book about the transformation of Britain and its place in the world since the 1940s told through Heathrow Airport.